kzhu2099/My-NYT/README.md

 1) To create an app password, you need 2-Step Verification on your Google Account.

-This can be through a variety of methods, whether it be through thye Google Authenticator App, a secondary email, or a phone number
+This can be through a variety of methods, whether it be through the Google Authenticator App, a secondary email, or a phone number

 2) Create the app password